loumonthjack/EmployeeEntry/README.md

 # EmployeeEntry
-EmployeeEntry Website that allows for adding, editing, and deleting of employees
+EmployeeEntry Website that requires registation and validation of users, which then allows for adding, editing, and deleting of employee data

 Using Flask, SQLalchemy, and Bootstrap